murphygroup/cellorganizer-documentation_old/source/chapters/docker/running.rst

 ********************************
 After the docker image has been created through Kitematic, click the top right hand button to open the Jupyter server.

-This will open Ipython notebooks with preinstalled demos that will run the CellOrganizer binaries.
+This will open a webpage on your browser that is by your local machine.
+The environment will intially contain Ipython notebooks with preinstalled demos that will run the CellOrganizer binaries.

 Run a demo that invokes img2slml